Retirement Planning for Those in Their 30s and 40s

 For those of you in your 30s and 40s, this is the time to ramp up your savings for retirement.

-The salary deferral limits for 401(k) plans is $18,000 for those under 50.
-This level remains in effect through at least 2017.
+The salary deferral limits for 401(k) plans is $19,000 for those under 50 and $25,000 for those who are 50 and older.
 While the quality of 401(k) plans differs in terms of the investments offered and the plan’s expenses, for most of us it makes sense to contribute as much as possible.